 Filling up the largest closed equipotential surface results in the largest conceivable torus.
 Depending on the position of the torus centre $r_0$, one of the two cases may occur.
 First, for tori close enough to the central object, a critical value of $\beta$ parameter exists, $\beta_\mathrm{cusp}$, giving the largest equipotential implying a self-crossing surface with a cusp located in the equatorial plane between the innermost stable circular orbit (ISCO) and the innermost bound orbit (IBO).
 The cusp's location corresponds to the local maximum of the effective potential in the radial direction.
 Consequently, even a slight perturbation of such a torus with a cusp may lead to accretion that is only driven by pressure and inertial forces \citep{Kozlowski-etal:1978:}.

 Conversely, for tori centred further away, the largest equipotential separates the closed ones from those open to infinity.
 The inner edge of such tori is located at the marginally bound orbit.
-Before it may accrete onto the central compact object, however, the matter at the inner edge must first lose some angular momentum (likely through viscous processes).
+However, before it may accrete onto the central compact object, the matter at the inner edge must first lose some angular momentum (likely through viscous processes).

-In the opposite situation, where $\beta\rightarrow 0$ (slender-torus limit), the torus' radial and vertical extensions become insignificant compared to its main-circle radius.
-Its poloidal cross-section then has an elliptical shape with semi-axes in the same ratio as the ratio of the epicyclic frequencies at $r_0$ \citep{2006CQGra..23.1689A, 2006MNRAS.369.1235B}.
-As $r_0$ approaches the ISCO, this ratio vanishes with vanishing radial epicyclic frequency.
-The detailed dependence of this ratio on the spacetime parameters across their astrophysically relevant range is illustrated in the left panel of Figure~\ref{figure:torus_ratio}.
-It should be noted that since the influence of the quadrupole moment increases with increasing angular momentum, but at the same time is opposite, the behavior corresponding to the moderate angular momentum along with the highest quadrupole moment considered ($j=0.3$, $q=10j^2$) is quite similar to the non-rotating case.
+In the opposite situation, when $\beta\rightarrow 0$ (slender-torus limit), the torus' radial and vertical extensions become insignificant compared to its circumferential radius.
+Its poloidal cross-section then has an elliptical shape with radial and vertical semi-axes in the ratio inverse to the ratio of the vertical and radial epicyclic frequency \citep[][]{2006CQGra..23.1689A, 2006MNRAS.369.1235B}.
+As $r_0$ approaches the ISCO, the ratio of epicyclic frequencies vanishes with vanishing radial epicyclic frequency.
+The detailed dependence of this ratio on the spacetime parameters across their astrophysically relevant range is illustrated in the left panel of Fig.~\ref{figure:torus_ratio}.
+It should be noted that since the influence of the quadrupole moment increases with increasing angular momentum, but at the same time is opposite, the behaviour corresponding to the moderate angular momentum along with the highest quadrupole moment considered ($j=0.3$, $q=10j^2$) is quite similar to the non-rotating case.